Santa Rosa Car Accident Lawyer

 Gather Contact Information

 It’s important to exchange information with the driver of the other vehicle, assuming you are able.
-Yes, the police will also collect this information, but you may not get access to it right away and it is important to keep for your own records.
-You should get the name, phone number, and email address of all parties involved in the accident.
+Yes, the police will also collect this information, but you may not get access to it right away and it is important to keep it for your own records.
+You should get the name, phone numbers, and email addresses of all parties involved in the accident.
 You should also get the make and model of each vehicle, driver’s license numbers, license plate info, and insurance policy information.
 Lastly, it is also important to speak with any witnesses to the crash.
-Get their contact information as well, so you can pass it along to your Santa Rosa car accident attorney.
+Get their contact information as well, so you can pass it along to your Santa Rosa car accident lawyer.

 California Auto Vehicle Accident FAQs

 Q: How do I know if I have a claim for compensation after an auto accident?

 After an auto accident, the only way to determine whether you have a claim is to hire a law firm to conduct an investigation.
 You need to know who was at fault in the accident, and this means recovering key evidence before it disappears.
 If necessary, we can act quickly to investigate your accident and preserve your claim for compensation.
 Contact our Santa Rosa auto accidents lawyer to discuss your case.

 Q: What if the driver who hit me fled the scene or was uninsured?